 If you are practicing with a Wake Up Sangha and your Sangha is inspired to organise a meditation flashmob in your hometown, here are the steps to make it happen. 😀

 If you would like to participate in a 3-month or 6-month work program in a lay community practice center with senior Dharma teachers in the Plum Village tradition and deepen your mindfulness practice, you can get more information here.

-Watch and sign up for interactive webinars with monastics from Plum Village discussing about various topics from community living to engaged Buddhism.
+Watch interactive webinars with Plum Village monastics sharing about various topics from community living to engaged Buddhism.